Online Master of Science in Management

 **Max number of credits allowed if not double-counting.

-***Not classified as a combined degree because credits are not double-counting.
+***Not classified as a combination degree because credits are not double-counting.
 Graduate courses will only count toward MSM.

 Note: Before earning the bachelor’s degree, combined students must earn a grade of “B” or better in graduate courses in order for the credit to transfer to the master’s degree.